sudo-project/sudo/INSTALL.md

         This option should only be used for testing and not in a production environment.
-Due to some sanitizers' unchecked use of environment variables, it is trivial to exploit a setuid root executable such as sudo.
+Due to some sanitizers' unchecked use of environment variables, it is trivial to exploit a set-user-ID root executable such as sudo.

     --enable-fuzzer
         Enable building sudo with the LLVM libFuzzer, see